Wood Buffalo-Cold Lake Economic Region Workforce Insights

 Employment Trends

-Total employment in April 2025 was 7,840, showing a slight decrease of 0. in contrast to April, employment levels dropped by 250, facing headwinds.
+Total employment in September 2025 was 7,880, showing a significant decrease of 600. versus September, employment levels dropped by 440, showing strain.

 Loading...